ali-al-najjar/ali-al-najjar/README.md

 My Story
 -
+In 2011, I decided to study Finance and become an accountant / financial advisor.
+I started my journey with accountability until I discovered Microsoft Access then everything changed!
+I dropped all my courses and changed my major to Information Technology and Computing.

+And Here we go!
+I worked on a lot of projects (mainly websites) using content management systems such as Drupal 7,8,9 and Wordpress.
+I also worked on combining between Drupal and Atomic Design systems such as Pattern Lab.

+My resolution is to refine my coding skills until I become a succefull Full Stach Web Developer
 <!--
 **aliynajjar/aliynajjar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.